aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

 If you make a mistake, start over from
 ``structure = StructureData(cell=the_cell)``, or equivalently use
 ``structure.clear_kinds()`` to remove all kinds (atomic species) and sites.
-Alternatively, AiiDA structures can also be converted directly from ASE  structures using[3]
+Alternatively, AiiDA structures can also be converted directly from ASE structures using

 .. code:: python

-     from ase.lattice.spacegroup import crystal
+     from ase.spacegroup import crystal
-     ase_structure = crystal('Si', [(0,0,0)], spacegroup=227,
+     ase_structure = crystal('Si', [(0, 0, 0)], spacegroup=227,
-                     cellpar=[alat, alat, alat, 90, 90, 90],primitive_cell=True)
+                     cellpar=[alat, alat, alat, 90, 90, 90], primitive_cell=True)
-     structure=StructureData(ase=ase_structure)
+     structure = StructureData(ase=ase_structure)

-Now you can store the new structure object in the database with the
+Now you can store the new structure object in the database with the command:
-command:

 .. code:: python

      structure.store()

-Finally, we can also import the silicon structure from an external (online) repository such as the Crystallography Open Database :
+Finally, we can also import the silicon structure from an external (online) repository such as the Crystallography Open Database (COD):

 .. code:: python

     from aiida.tools.dbimporters.plugins.cod import CodDbImporter
     importer = CodDbImporter()
-    for entry in importer.query(formula='Si',spacegroup='F d -3 m'): structure = entry.get_aiida_structure()
+    for entry in importer.query(formula='Si', spacegroup='F d -3 m'):
-            print "Formula", structure.get_formula()
+            structure = entry.get_aiida_structure()
+            print("Formula", structure.get_formula())
-            print "Unit cell volume: ", structure.get_cell_volume()
+            print("Unit cell volume: ", structure.get_cell_volume())

-In that case two duplicate structures are found for Si.
+In that case two duplicate structures are found for 'Si'.

 Accessing inputs and outputs
 ----------------------------

-Load again the calculation node used in Section [loadnode]:
+Load again the calculation node used in Section :ref:`loadnode`:

 .. code:: python